 In 1992, she became the first gymnast in history to win the Honda Broderick Cup, which recognizes the nation's best collegiate female athlete.
-To this day, she remains one of just two gymnasts ever to win the coveted Honda Broderick Cup.
+To this day, she remains one of just three gymnasts ever to win the coveted Honda Broderick Cup.
 She also received the NCAA's highest award for student-athletes when she was named a 1993 Top VI Award winner.

-The only 20-time gymnastics All-American in NCAA Championships history, she won the maximum number of All-America honors possible during her career from 2005-2008.
+The only 20-time gymnastics All-American in NCAA Championships history, she won the maximum number of NCAA All-America honors possible during her career from 2005-2008.
 The former world balance beam champion is a member of the USA Gymnastics Hall of Fame.

 In 2015, she won the NCAA uneven bar championship and became the first gymnast in NCAA history to score 10.0 on bars in both the semifinals and Super Six at the national championships.
 In her career, she won every major Pac-12 gymnastics athletic and academic award and was an NCAA Today’s Top 10 recipient.

 *NCAA Academic All-American of the Year